Nebraska teacher killed in hunting accident 'was the glue' in large, loving family

 Kevin and Deb Reiman of Weeping Water said their oldest child was the quintessential big brother, looking after and protecting their large family.

-Kade is survived by his three biological siblings, Allyson, Maddie and Weston; five adopted siblings, Dakota, Denise, Skylar, Riley and Rianna; and three foster siblings.
+The parents said their son is survived by his three biological siblings, Allyson, Maddie and Weston; five adoptive siblings, Dakota, Denise, Skylar, Riley and Rianna; and three foster siblings.
 Additional survivors include grandparents Tom and Dorothy Rivett of Brownville, Nebraska, and Donald and Linda Reiman of Virginia, Nebraska.

 “He was the glue,” his father said.
 “We feel a hole in our heart that can’t be filled.”